SOLD OUT | An Evening with Justice Ruth Bader Ginsburg

 We cannot guarantee additional tickets will become available.
 If tickets do become available, we will send a notification to the email address provided in the following survey.
 Tickets will then be sold on a first come, first served basis.

-Please note this program takes place in Hosack Hall at the New York Academy of Medicine located at 1216 Fifth Avenue.
-For directions, click here.
+This program takes place at The New York Academy of Medicine located at 1216 Fifth Avenue between 102nd and 103rd Streets.

 The David Berg Distinguished Speakers Series | Winter 2018